Fessynam/Fessynam/README.md

 </p>

 ## About Datalani Technology
-Datalani Technology is dedicated to providing innovative and reliable technology solutions to meet the needs of businesses and individuals.
+As CEO of Datalani Technology, we are dedicated to provide innovative and reliable technology solutions to meet the needs of businesses and individuals.
 With a focus on quality and customer satisfaction, we offer a range of services from software development to IT consulting.
 Our team of experts works closely with clients to deliver tailored solutions that drive success and efficiency.

 ## About Me
 - 🔭 I have worked on **Hotel Booking** and **Budget App in Kotlin**